 Stephen Johns (Chouinard BFA 72) will be featured in Denise Bibro Fine Art's Winter Salon in New York January 5 - January 28, 2012.

 We learned that Jack Kling (Chouinard BFA 65), a former instructor at the Chouinard Art Institute and educator in Mill Valley Public Schools, died at his home in Santa Rosa last December.
-Jack was 82.
+See In Memoriam.

 Hirokazu Kosaka's (Chouinard BFA 70) Kalpa, a site-specific commission will kick off the Getty Center's January performance festival as part of Pacific Standard Time.